On the weak flocking of the kinetic Cucker-Smale model in a fully non-compact support setting: Introduction

 The KCS model \eqref{A-1} can be rigorously derived from the mean-field limit \cite{k2, k1, HKPZ, kinetic2, NP} from \eqref{A-0}.
 When the initial datum $f^{\mathrm{in}}$ is compactly supported in $x$ and $v$, the global existence, uniqueness, and stability results for \eqref{A-1} have been extensively studied in \cite{k4, kinetic1, kinetic2, kinetic4, kinetic5,k2, k12, k1, kinetic3, a2}, and the flocking behavior was also studied in \cite{k2,k4} in a strong sense.
 The authors in the aforementioned works showed that there exist positive constants $C$ and $\Lambda$ depending only on ${\rm spt}f^{\mathrm{in}}$ (support of the initial kinetic density $f^{\mathrm{in}}$) and $\beta$ such that

 where $x^{\mathrm{in}}_c$ and $v^{\mathrm{in}}_c$ are the center of spatial and average velocity of $f^{\mathrm{in}}$:

 Here, $\| \cdot \|_{1}$ is the $L^1$-norm on $\bbr^{2d}$.

 Note that the first estimate in \eqref{A-2} illustrates that the spatial support of kinetic density lies in a bounded region around the center of mass (spatial cohesion), whereas the second estimate in \eqref{A-2} denotes that the velocity fluctuations around the velocity average tend to zero (asymptotic formation of velocity alignment).
 Hence both estimates provide information on the projected spatial and velocity supports of the kinetic density.
-In this sense, we call \eqref{A-2} as a strong flocking dynamics for \eqref{A-1}.
-It is clear to see that this strong estimate cannot be obtained in a non-compact support setting.
-Fortunately, we can still use nonlinear functional approach for velocity alignment based on the second moment for the velocity fluctuation around the average one as in \cite{k1}:
+In this sense, we call the estimates \eqref{A-2} as a strong flocking dynamics for \eqref{A-1}.